Resources

 Four Feathers Writing Guide by Royal Roads University

-The Four Feathers Writing Guide respectfully presents traditional Coast Salish1 teachings and approaches to learning to support Indigenous students develop as academic writers.
-This guide discusses how to set out your intentions prior to research, connecting oral research with academic writing, identifying knowledge and sharing your voice.
+The Four Feathers Writing Guide respectfully presents traditional Coast Salish1 teachings and approaches to learning to support Indigenous students’ development as academic writers.
+This guide discusses how to set out your intentions before research, connecting oral research with academic writing, identifying knowledge and sharing your voice.

 Kwantlen Polytechnic University Indigenous Studies Resources

-This interdisciplinary field is grounded in the languages, histories, geographies, and contemporary experiences of Indigenous peoples.
-Multiple resources regarding how to cite oral knowledge, conduct research respectfully, how to find Indigenous health statistics and detailed information into historical as well as current Indigenous issues are available within this website.
+This interdisciplinary field grounds itself in the languages, histories, geographies, and contemporary experiences of Indigenous peoples.
+Multiple resources regarding how to cite oral knowledge, conduct research respectfully, find Indigenous health statistics and detailed information on historical as well as current Indigenous issues are available on this website.

 The Center for World Indigenous Studies